emptymalei/emptymalei.github.io/ksp/log/colonization.md

 </figure>

-Lizzy loves the view, even with the mining machine running.
+Lizzy loves the view, even with the mining machine running around.

 <figure markdown="1">